 Most recent posts

-Rod has Grade VIII on Piano and Organ and achieved a performance diploma in electronic organ playing at 17. and was the Church organist at St Michael’s and All Angels Eastbourne for two years.
+Rod attained Grade VIII Piano & Organ, achieved a performance diploma in electronic organ playing at 17. and was the Church organist at St Michael’s and All Angels Eastbourne for two years.

 Rod’s professional career was established by the time he left school.
 He worked with the Joe Loss Orchestra, the Ken Mackintosh Big Band, Mike Reid and Jimmy Tarbuck.
 He organised and ran a successful organ and keyboard school, and now combines his busy performing and demonstrating career with a directorship of The Drawtones his ‘Funky’ Organ Classics band.